Dan-74/Bitmex-Payroll/README.md

     Run Payroll

-    Input: Date of Payment, Amount to be paied (SATOSHI), The wallet address where you want recieve your funds
+    Input: Date of Payment, Amount to be paied (BTC), The wallet address where you want recieve your funds

-    PayRoll ('15', '10000', 'YourWalletAddress')
+    PayRoll ('15', '0.1', 'YourWalletAddress')

 For Exceed amount payment: